 The most immediately noticeable difference between Cintiq and this product is the shiny glass screen.
 It also doesn’t have Express Keys.

-The color quality, and display are on par with the Cintiq Pro 16HD however the GT-156HD doesn’t have touch capabilities.
+The color quality, and display are on par with the Cintiq Pro 16HD however the Huion KAMVAS Pro 16 doesn’t have touch capabilities.
 The screen offers true colors and can also works as an additional monitor.

 Visible black shades are important in certain pieces and this delivers them.
-The pen is solid, comfortable, and while it’s charging you’ll have still an extra to work with.
+The pen is solid, comfortable, and battery-free.
+Perfect for long drawing sessions.

 As an added bonus, it doesn’t put off a lot of heat like other products and is light enough to hold in your lap.